preethi-siv/Employee-Management-System/README.md

-#📌 Employee Management System (Console-Based, MySQL)
+# 📌Employee Management System (Console-Based, MySQL)

-🔍 Project Overview
+## 🔍 Project Overview

 This is a console-based Employee Management System built using Python and MySQL, designed with a layered architecture to simulate a real-world backend system.

 The project focuses on:

-clean code structure
+- clean code structure

-database efficiency
+- database efficiency

-input validation
+- input validation

-performance-aware design
+- performance-aware design

 Unlike GUI-heavy projects, this system emphasizes logic, scalability, and backend best practices.

-🧠 Key Concepts Demonstrated
+## 🧠 Key Concepts Demonstrated

 CRUD operations with MySQL